-• I hear your intention to honor all people...and I feel called to speak in solidarity with whose difference society attempts to minimize by over-focusing on our oneness.
+• I hear your intention to honor the oneness of all people...Oneness is true and beautiful.
+And I feel called to speak in solidarity with both you and \\\\\\ whose difference we can minimize if we over-focus on how we're the same.